JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson2.md

 #### **Intrinsics**

-* Estimate dimens of child **before it can be measured**
+* Estimate child size **before it can be measured**
-* Set width of all children to match the widest one 👇
+* E.g: Width of all children equal to widest one 👇

 <video width="640" height="480" autoplay muted loop>
   <source src="slides/images/dropdown.mp4" type="video/mp4">